 CHAMPVA is a VA program, administered by the Veterans Health Administration Office of Community Care (VHA CC) in Denver, Colorado.
 Alternately, TRICARE is a regionally managed health care program for DOD program for active duty and retired members of the uniformed services, their families and survivors.
 If you are a veteran, you may appear to be eligible for both programs; however, if you are a retiree or the souse of a veteran killed in action, you will always be a TRICARE beneficiary and cannot choose between the two programs.
 For more information check out our article on TRICARE vs. CHAMPVA.

 Who is eligible for CHAMPVA coverage?

-- is permanently and totally (P&T) disabled because of an service-connected disability
+- Is permanently and totally (P&T) disabled because of a service-connected disability

-- who died as a result of an service-connected disability or who, at the time of death, was rated P&T, or died while in an active duty status and in the line of duty, not due to misconduct.
-The term “active duty” may include periods of inactive duty for training.
+- Who died as a result of a service-connected disability or who, at the time of death, was rated P&T, or died while in an active duty status and in the line of duty, not due to misconduct

 If you are eligible for CHAMPVA, under age 65, and enrolled in both Medicare Parts A&B, SSA documentation of enrollment in both Parts A&B is required.

 To extend coverage to beneficiaries over the age of 65, you must meet these additional requirements: